 And talking with students involves more than mere calculations of fees, interest rates, and balances.
 Students need to understand the messages they receive through advertising, the difference between a want and a need, as well as the lure of money.
-Give students a healthy, realistic perspective of money and material possessions and they will be better equipped to make wise decisions.
+Give students a healthy, realistic perspective of money and material possessions to better equip them to make wise decisions on their own.

 Make a plan for paying off debt

 Will your card be used for just books and groceries, or will you use it for things like entertainment purchases and gas as well?
 Or maybe you’ll only use it strictly for emergencies?

 Consider your income.
 Will you be able to pay more than just the minimum balance on your credit card statement each month?
 Are you paying the bill yourself?
 If not, parents, be realistic and upfront with your child about how much they can use the card for each month.